Top 10 Best Mecha Anime

 5. Macross Frontier

-Along with Gundam, Macross Frontier is probably the second most well-known mecha series, so it is likely you have seen this.
-What I like the most about Macross Frontier are the mecha designs and the epic music.
+Along with Gundam, Macross is probably the second most well-known mecha franchise out there.
+Macross Delta wasn't as good as Frontier, but it is likely you have seen this or at least heard about it.
+What I fancy the most about Macross Frontier is the mecha designs, animation, and the epic space music battles.

 3. Gundam 00

 The first season was fabulous, and I had high hopes for the second season.
 I'm pleased they didn't drop the ball as I feared.
 I liked almost all the character in Gundam 00.
 Even the new characters from the second season weren't too bad.
 But if there is one thing I hated it would be Louise and Saji, since I still don't get why they were even in the anime in the first place.
 I think the story would be much better if they didn't bother with the subplot of those two characters, but oh well.

 The character that left me with the best first impression was Lockon.
 I'm glad he had a lot of time on screen, since I would trade him for Setsuna any time.
 The romance wasn't half-bad either, though it's not something that drew me in.